dludemann/test/content/tinder/how-to-use-tinder.md

 ---
-title: "How to Use Tinder for Free  (2024 Expert’s Guide)"
+name: "How to Use Tinder for Free  (2024 Expert’s Guide)"
 menu_grouping: Tinder Basics
 author: Shane White
 seo: